 Rabbi Abraham Isaac Kook, who was Ashkenazic Chief Rabbi of Israel in the early 20th century, once compared religious life to being on a ladder.
 Was someone on a higher rung more "religious" than one on a lower rung?
 Rabbi Kook answered: it depends which direction the people were going.
 A person might be on a higher rung-with more knowledge and greater level of mitzvah observance-and yet be stagnant or actually on the way down the ladder.
 Another person might be on a lower rung of religious knowledge and observance, and yet be ascending, moving up with each passing day.
-So the one who is ascending is experiencing a dynamic and growing religious life, while the one on the higher rung is aspiring to grow, while the one on the lower rung is aspiring to grow, while the one on the higher rung is aspiring to grow, while the one on the higher rung is aspiring to grow.
+So the one who is ascending is experiencing a dynamic and growing religious life, while the one on the higher rung is experiencing a dry and diminishing religious life.
+The one on the lower rung is aspiring to grow, while the one on the higher rung has surrendered to rote and dullness.